 “We didn’t ‘give’ this Associate Degree in Nursing to graduates — they earned it,” she said.
 “They don’t realize how hard they’ve worked, until this moment.”

 Keynote speaker for the event was Yasmin Henry, Head Nurse, Educator, Clinical Affiliations Coordinator at Metropolitan Medical Center, NYC Health and Hospitals.
-And the farewell address was delivered by BMCC Professor Sophia Clarke.

 The Nursing Department also presented several special awards for the morning, afternoon and evening class sections including: